jackm97/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. An example of the video pipeline.

-An example usage of the video pipeline is in cell 7 of the [Ipython notebook](./"Advanced Lane Detection.ipynb") along with the resulting video.
+An example usage of the video pipeline is in cell 7 of the [Ipython notebook] (./Advanced\ Lane\ Detection.ipynb) along with the resulting video.

 ```python
 import lane_finder as lf